Peterborough

 • Northborough

-• Pack Horse 4 Lincoln Road Northborough PE6 9BL Telephone07766 616961
+• Pack Horse 4 Lincoln Road Northborough PE6 9BL Telephone(01733) 913155

 It dates back to the sixteenth century, about the same time as the manor house opposite, and it was probably a series of almshouses.
 Stone built and a warren of connected small rooms with the original timber framed roof intact; originally warmed and lit by inglenooks, the most impressive of which dominates the main bar.
+Now has three handpumps.

 • Oundle